FREQUENTLY ASKED QUESTIONS

 Can I bring a spouse who does not ride?

-As space is limited in our support vehicles, it will be difficult to accommodate non-cycling spouses.
+As space is limited in our support vehicles, it is difficult to accommodate non-cycling spouses.

-Lunches will be provided at scenic locations along our route.
+- Lunch at scenic locations along our route

 Will there be options for vegan, vegetarian and other special diets?